Personalized Health Basel

 By providing coordinating efforts, IT and data expertise, and leveraging existing resources, PHB empowers researchers, clinicians, and health authorities to deliver the future of personalized healthcare.

-⏳ The deadline is approaching for the Open Innovation Challenge: openEHR for Clinical Innovation!
+🚀 The next phase of the Open Innovation Challenge: openEHR for Clinical Innovation is underway!

 At Personalized Health Basel, we believe that open standards like openEHR International are key to unlocking the full potential of clinical data, not just for one hospital, but for an entire regional health ecosystem.
 Following last year's success, we have once again launched a unique Open Innovation Challenge in collaboration with DayOne – Healthcare Innovation, focusing on: